Takerufuji Mikiya

-Takerufuji Mikiya (尊富士 弥輝也), born April 9, 1999, as Mikiya Ishioka (石岡 弥輝也, Ishioka Mikiya) is a Japanese professional sumo wrestler from Kanagi, Aomori Prefecture (now Goshogawara).
+Takerufuji Mikiya (尊富士 弥輝也) is a Japanese professional sumo wrestler from Goshogawara, Aomori Prefecture.
 His highest rank is maegashira 4.

 Recognised as a wrestler of great potential, he stood out in 2024 by earning promotion straight into sumo's top division (makuuchi) after just one tournament in the second-highest jūryō division.
-In March 2024 he became the first wrestler in 110 years to win the championship in his inaugural top division tournament.
+In March 2024, he became the first wrestler in 110 years to win the championship in his inaugural top division tournament.